Royal tours of Australia: 2013

 In October 2013, Prince Harry visited Sydney for the centenary celebrations of the Royal Australian Navy.
 Representing his grandmother, the Queen, he took the salute from alongside Governor-General Quentin Bryce.
 The prince made a further visit to SAS forces in Perth before departing for the United Kingdom.

 2014

 In April 2014, Prince William arrived in Australia for a ten-day tour with his wife, the Duchess of Cambridge, and their son, Prince George.
 The family's itinerary took them to Sydney, Brisbane, Canberra, Uluru and Adelaide.
 In November 2014, Prince Edward, Earl of Wessex, visited Australia at the invitation of The Duke of Edinburgh's International Award – Australia.
 He attended 18 engagements in Sydney, Brisbane and Perth.

 2015

 Prince Harry, before reporting for duty to the Australian Defence Force, visited the Australian War Memorial in Canberra on 6 April 2015.
 In May 2015, Prince Harry made a farewell walkabout at the Sydney Opera House and visited Macquarie University Hospital.
 In November 2015, Prince Charles and the Duchess of Cornwall visited Adelaide, Canberra, Sydney, Albany and Perth.
-Prince Charles and the Duchess returned again in 2018 for events associated with the Gold Coast Commonwealth Games.